 There will be lots of chaos.

 There are so many memories that we have as mothers that we don’t cherish in the same way we do the perfect moments.
-The times when things aren’t all good coupled with the really good times is what treasured memories are made of, though!
+Treasured memories really are are made from our ups and downs.

 Why should moms keep a journal?